akarazhev/jcryptolib/doc/ai/project-review.md

 ## Tasks

-- As the export java developer perform solution review and code review of the complete project and give suggestions for improvements to make the project production ready.
+- As the java solution architect perform solution review of the complete project and give suggestions for improvements to make the project production ready.
 - Recheck your suggestions and make sure that they are correct and haven't missed any important points.
-- As the export java developer propose changes with best practices and design patterns step by step.
+- As the java solution architect propose changes with best practices and design patterns step by step.
 - Write a report with your findings and suggestions into `doc/dev/project-review-report.md` and `doc/dev/project-review-summary.md`.